Are you planning to spend 3 days in Mexico City?

 We also noticed many eco-friendly bicycle stands and rental shacks with modestly-priced rental bikes – and people lined up in front waiting to rent one.

 Bicycling as a way of getting around Mexico City is a popular growing phenomenon, and some bike lanes have sprung up in the city too.
-(Mind you, we personally still wouldn’t bicycle around the city, what with all its traffic.)

 The rich assortment of public art along the Paseo de la Reforma vied for our attention as well.